 🎉✨ The mentored sprints for diverse community members are back for PyCon US 2020 ✨🎉

 ✨ Volunteer for our Git Helpdesk (4 volunteers needed): Help new contributors with git/GitHub, such as cloning repo, creating branch, committing, resolving merge conflicts.
-Sign-up coming soon
+Sign up using the mentor form

 Open source projects such as Python and its multiple stacks (web, scientific, etc.) are nothing but a collaborative effort from many community members.
 It is the constant involvement of the numerous maintainers, contributors, and users that make open-source software sustainable and keeps the community as a whole going.